North Lynbrook, New York

 North Lynbrook is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on Long Island, in New York, United States.
-The population was 793 at the 2010 census.
+The population was 747 at the time of the 2020 census.

 History

+When Malverne voted to become an incorporated village in 1921, the residents from North Lynbrook did not wish to become part of the new village and therefore remained an unincorporated hamlet under the jurisdiction of the Town of Hempstead.

 North Lynbrook was first created for the 2000 United States Census.

+The name of the hamlet reflects its geographic location north of the Incorporated Village of Lynbrook.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 0.1 sqmi, all land.

 The hamlet is located between the Villages of Lynbrook and Malverne.

 The ZIP code is Lynbrook's 11563.
 Fire protection is provided by the Malverne Volunteer Fire Department.
-Police protecting falls under the jurisdiction of the Nassau County Police Department's 5th Precinct.
+Police protection falls under the jurisdiction of the Nassau County Police Department's 5th Precinct.
 And the community falls within the Malverne Union Free School District #12.